 Hou Yi, the God of Archery, is a hero that protected people from extreme drought and evil monsters.

 Chang E and Hou Yi are believed to be a loving couple but end up separated.

 Chang E stayed on the cold moon with Moon Rabbit, while Hou Yi has mysterious endings throughout history.

 Love of Chang E and Hou Yi

 Chang E, also named Heng E, was a beautiful princess of a strong tribe.
 In some folklores, she was the daughter of a deity in heaven.

 Hou Yi, also named Da Yi or Yi, was a brave young man.
 He was excellent at archery and was rewarded a fief because of his outstanding contribution.

 They fell in love, got married, and lived a happy life together.

 Until a severe drought happened, and King Yao summoned Hou Yi to save civilians.

 Hou Yi's Shooting Suns

 In ancient times, ten suns worked in turns; each sun worked for one day and rested for nine days.

 During a year of King Yao's reign, they found their working schedule quite dull, so they went out together every day, which caused severe droughts.

 Seas and rivers dried out, and countless people and plants died because of this destructive aridity.

 Moreover, many monsters also came out to hurt and hunt people, taking advantage of humans when they were suffering.

-Hou Yi then was given a giant bow and ten magical arrows and came to the driest center, where was the nearest location to the ten suns.
+Hou Yi then was given a giant bow and ten magical arrows and came to the driest center, which was the nearest location to the ten suns.

 With his courage and exceptional archery skills, Hou Yi shot down nine suns and commanded the last one to behave.